api3-ecosystem/oev_priceupdate_example/scripts/readme.md

     For in depth details about this process, please refer to this [example](https://github.com/api3-ecosystem/oev_priceupdate_example)

-3. **Listen for Winning Bids**: We can listen for the event of `AwardedBid` on the OEV auctionHouse contract (`0x34f13A5C0AD750d212267bcBc230c87AEFD35CC5` on the OEV Network) to see if our bid has been awarded.
+3. **Listen for Winning Bids**: We can listen for the event of `AwardedBid` on the OEV auctionHouse contract (0x34f13A5C0AD750d212267bcBc230c87AEFD35CC5) to see if our bid has been awarded.

 Alternately, we can check on bidId statuses by check on the auctionHouse contract by calling `bids` and passing our encoded bidId details.